oskar456/ietf-aaaa-filtering/draft-caletka-aaaa-filtering.md

 host is connected to a dual-stack network, whenever a process requests resolution of a DNS name, two DNS queries need to be issued - one for an A record representing IPv4 address, one for a AAAA record representing IPv6 address.
-The results of such queries is then merged and ordered based on [RFC6724] or used as input for the Happy Eyeballs algorithm [RFC8305].
+The results of such queries are then merged and ordered based on [RFC6724] or used as input for the Happy Eyeballs algorithm [RFC8305].

 When such a host is connected to a single-stack network, only one DNS query need